yasassri/yasassri.github.io/_posts/2022-10-16-ConvertingJavaClientToANativeExcutableWithGraalVM.md

 ---
-title: Converting Java CLI Client to a Native Executable with GrallVM
+title: Converting Java CLI Client to a Native Executable with GraalVM
-description: Converting Java CLI Client to a Native Executable with GrallVM
+description: Converting Java CLI Client to a Native Executable with GraalVM
 date: '2022-10-16'
 categories: [Programming]
 keywords: [GraalVM, wso2, native-image, executable]